pyladiesams/bootcamp-bringing-ML-models-into-production-intermediary-jun-aug2021/bootcamp/lesson2/lesson2_tasks.md

 1. Open [Ridge model training notebook](ridge_model_training.ipynb) and follow the steps to train Ridge model
 2. Evaluate and register trained Ridge model.
 3. Follow the steps in Batch inference on Azure to setup and schedule Azure Machine Learning pipeline to run every day.

-___
-IMPORTANT: Remove inference cluster after you have finished your exercises!!!